Phillips Lab of Biodiversity Genomics

 Conservation Genetics of Cave Fauna

-In the Phillips Lab, we are keenly aware of the myraid threats that are facing many taxa during our global biodiversity crisis.
-In particular, species that are adapted to cave environments are highly susceptible to many threats and are in danger of being extirpated before we even know what is there.
-We use population genetics and phylogeography to understand these species and best address their conservation needs.
+Myraid threats face many taxa in our present global biodiversity crisis.
+In particular, species that are adapted to cave environments are highly susceptible to many disturbances and are in danger of extirpation before we even know the full extent of their natural history.
+In the Phillips Lab, we use population genetics and phylogeography to study these species and address their conservation needs.